 Strategy 4: Check your eligibility for small business tax regime

-Small business entities with a gross turnover5 of less than $2m may be eligible for a range of tax benefits, including simplified depreciation and CGT concessions or exemptions.
-It’s worthwhile regularly checking your eligibility in relation to these concessions or exemptions.
+Small business entities may be eligible for a range of tax benefits, including simplified depreciation and CGT concessions or exemptions.
+It’s worthwhile regularly checking your eligibility with a registered tax agent in relation to these concessions or exemptions.

 Strategy 5: Establish a Buy/Sell agreement